twangboy/salt-vmtools/README.md

             104 - removing
             105 - removeFailed

+            Exits with scriptFailed exit code (126) under the following conditions:
+            - Unknown status found
+            - Missing script dependencies

         -Depend [<SwitchParameter>]
             Ensures the required dependencies are available.
 Exits with a scriptFailed exit code (126) if any dependencies are missing.
+Exits with a scriptSuccess exit code (0) if all dependencies are present.

         -LogLevel <String>
             Sets the log level to display and log.
 Default is warning.
 Silent